Provost's Student/Faculty Collaborative Research Grant Program

 Grant Amount and Eligible Expenses

 Students may request grants of up to $500 to defray expenses incurred by research activities and/or their presentation.
-The total grant funds for Spring 2015 are $5,000.
+The total grant funds for Summer/Fall 2015 are $5,000.

 - Eligible expenses include: research/performance materials and supplies, books/resources, research participant honoraria, survey instrument/ software expenses, access/usage of non-Webster research equipment, conference expenses, presentation expenses, and/or other necessary expenses.